About Music Together

 All children can achieve basic music competence—the ability to sing in tune and move with accurate rhythm.

 The participation and modeling of parents and caregivers—regardless of their musical ability—are essential to a child's musical growth.

 Young children’s musical growth occurs best in a playful, musically rich, and developmentally appropriate setting.

-Music Together has developed nine non-sequential song collections, each characterized by its own graphic, color, and instrument name.
+Music Together has developed twelve non-sequential song collections, each characterized by its own graphic, color, and instrument name.
 These collections each include a recording and songbook and are designed to be used one collection per session.
 Since the collections are not sequential, a family can begin Music Together classes at any time with any collection.
 Each enrolled family takes home a beautifully illustrated songbook, two CDs, and a unique download code to access the music digitally each session.

 The music is pitched in just the right range for children’s voices and includes songs, rhythmic chants, tonal and rhythm patterns, and instrumental play-alongs, all in a rich variety of tonalities and meters.
 Original songs and arrangements by the program coauthors make these collections especially unique.

-Each of the nine Music Together Song Collections also includes traditional American folk songs and chants, music from many other cultures, always including at least one song per collection in a language other than English.
+Each of the Music Together Song Collections also includes traditional American folk songs and chants, music from many other cultures, always including at least one song per collection in a language other than English.
 Outstanding instrumentalists play a variety of instruments, such as guitar, bass, flute, violin, keyboards, and percussion.
 Also all of the songs are suitable for mixed-age groups, perfect for families with children of different ages.

 Since 1987, Music Together has introduced millions of children, parents and caregivers to the joys of making music.

 Our research-based curriculum is now taught in more than 2500 locations around the world, including right here